The tempered disk and the tempered cohomology: Tempered tubes: towards a tempered convergent cohomology

 In this section we introduce the notion of {\it tempered tube} of a $k$-scheme: this should be seen as a log-growth open tube containing the usual tube of the rigid setting (see \cite[Chapter 2]{LeStum}).
 The aim is to use such a tube to define a tempered analogue of the (rigid) convergent cohomology for $k$-schemes.

-\begin{rmk} The inspiring example is the scheme given by a point, the origin, of $\mathbf{A}^1_k$.
-We may consider the formal scheme $\mathrm{Spf}(\tate{\cal V}{x})$, viewed as a lifting, and then in the derived analytic spectrum associated with the Tate algebra $\tate{K}{x}$ (the closed unit disk) one has the (usual) tube of the origin: the open unit disk.
-But there also is the tempered tube given by the open set whose sections are given by the tempered power series $\temp{K}{x}$, as we discussed so far. \end{rmk}
+\begin{rmk} The guiding example is the scheme given by a point, the origin, of $\mathbf{A}^1_k$.
+We may consider the formal scheme $\mathrm{Spf}(\tate{\cal V}{x})$, viewed as a lifting of $\A_k^1$.
+The generic fiber of $\mathrm{Spf}(\tate{\cal V}{x})$ is the Tate algebra $\tate{K}{x}$.
+In the derived analytic spectrum associated with $\tate{K}{x}$, namely the closed unit disk, the usual tube of the origin is the open unit disk.
+In the framework developed above, there is also a larger open neighborhood, the tempered tube, whose sections of the structure sheaf are given by the tempered power series $\temp{K}{x}$. \end{rmk}

-We introduce some notation and definitions: fix $A$ a finitely generated $p$-adic formal algebra over $\cal V$ and denote by $A_{K} $ its associated affinoid algebra.
-This setting should be understood as our local setting.
+We now introduce the local construction of the tempered tube.
+Let $A$ be a topologically finitely generated, flat $p$-adic formal $\mathcal V$-algebra, and let $A_K$ denote its associated affinoid $K$-algebra.